The Physics of Sorrow: The Minotaur Metaphor

+Reflections on Time and Memory

+The film meditates on the fluidity of time.
+Memories are depicted as fleeting, overlapping, and sometimes unreliable.
+The protagonist laments how moments from the past are both painfully distant yet omnipresent, haunting his everyday life.
+He also reflects on the concept of entropy and the inevitable decay of everything, from physical objects to human relationships.
+This reflection on time is reinforced by the Minotaur myth, where time loops and memories entrap him.

+In the final moments, the protagonist seems to reach a bittersweet acceptance of his sorrow, recognizing that while the labyrinth of life may be inescapable, the exploration of it—the collection of memories and experiences—is what makes life meaningful, even in its sadness.

 Production

 The film was animated entirely through encaustic painting, an old artistic technique involving the melting of pigmented beeswax.
 It was narrated by Rossif Sutherland, and features a smaller voice appearance by his father, Donald Sutherland.

 Release and reception

 The film premiered at the 2019 Toronto International Film Festival, where it received an honourable mention from the Best Canadian Short Film award jury.
 It also received a Special Mention for Best Canadian Short Film at the 2019 Vancouver International Film Festival, and was named Best Canadian Film at the 2019 Sommets du cinéma d'animation.

 Accolades

 In December 2019, the film was named to TIFF's annual year-end Canada's Top Ten list for short films.
 It was shortlisted for the Academy Award for Best Animated Short Film in 2019, and won the Prix Iris for Best Animated Short Film at the 22nd Quebec Cinema Awards in 2020.
 The Physics of Sorrow also won a Golden Sheaf Award for Best Animation at the 2020 Yorkton Film Festival.
 In 2020 the film won "the Annecy Cristal" (le Cristal d'Annecy) at the Annecy International Animation Film Festival.